 We rented a villa in a tiny development called Oia Suites, and I’d like to think we made the most of it.
 Lots of time swimming, reading, soaking in the view and the sun and the sunsets, and cooking up family-style meals with ingredients bought at a convenience store with a handful of fresh ingredients and a very nice proprietor who got a kick out of us.

-The insanity above ended up being our holiday card this year, because why have matching clothes or even matching head sizes when you can have this?
+The insanity below ended up being our holiday card, because why have matching clothes or even matching head sizes when you can have this?

 Oia, Santorini Travel Recommendations